-Pinna receives the sound in the form of vibration from the external environment.
+Pinna receives the sound in the form of vibration.
 The sound waves reach and vibrate the eardrum through the external auditory canal.

 - It contains a chain of three tiny bones malleus, incus and stapes, present in the same order

-- Malleus is a hammer-shaped bone, which is attached to the tympanic membrane
+- Malleus is a hammer-shaped bone, attached to the tympanic membrane

 - Incus is an anvil-shaped bone, present between the malleus and stapes

-- Stapes is the smallest bone present in the body.
+- Stapes is the smallest bone of the body.
 It is stirrup-shaped and attached to the oval window of the cochlea

-- The eustachian tube connects the middle ear with the pharynx.
+- The eustachian tube is the connection between the middle ear and the pharynx.
 It equalises pressure between the middle ear and outer atmosphere

 The middle ear amplifies the sound waves and transmits to the inner ear.

 - The inner ear is called the labyrinth.
 It is composed of a group of interconnected canals and sacs